Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking at a press conference in Stockholm, Sweden, Mr. Hassabis affirmed: “AI is a very important technology that needs to be regulated, but it is equally important to have the right regulations.”

-According to him, the current difficulty is that AI is developing too quickly and questions need to be answered such as what to use AI for and how to deploy it.
+According to him, the current difficulty is that AI is developing too quickly and needs to answer questions such as what to use AI for and how to deploy it.
 He also made it clear that it is necessary to ensure that all of humanity will benefit from what AI can create.

 Mr. Hassabis said he advised governments to develop regulations for areas such as health care and transportation, and to closely monitor technological developments to have timely adaptation measures to possible challenges.

-In addition, he also discussed with billionaire Elon Musk about the "existential threats" caused by the inappropriate use of AI and it is known that billionaire Elon Musk himself is also concerned about the risk of AI taking control of humans.
+In addition, he also discussed with billionaire Elon Musk about the "existential threats" caused by the inappropriate use of AI and it is known that billionaire Elon Musk himself is also concerned about the risk of AI taking over human control.

 Not only the Nobel Prize winner in Chemistry Hassabis, the "father of AI" - Mr. Geoffrey Hinton - also acknowledged the potential risks from AI.